grampelberg/katacoda-scenarios/nodevoto/demo-app.md

 `curl https://run.linkerd.io/nodevoto.yml | kubectl apply -f -`{{execute}}

 This command fetches the Kubrernetes config for an example application that allows voting for gifs.

+First, let's wait until everything is running.
+You can do that with:

+`kubectl -n nodevoto rollout status deploy/web`{{execute}}

-Take a look at what's running with:
+Once this has returned, you can look at what is running with:

 `kubectl -n nodevoto get all`{{execute}}